sysflow-telemetry/sf-processor/README.md

   socket-vol:
 ```

-Instructions for `docker compose` and `helm` deployments are available in [here](https://sysflow.readthedocs.io/en/latest/deploy.html).
+Instructions for `docker-compose` and `helm` deployments are available in [here](https://sysflow.readthedocs.io/en/latest/deploy.html).

 ### Configuration